Will Tschetter

-Will Tschetter (born January 31, 2003) is an American college basketball player for the Michigan Wolverines of the Big Ten Conference.
-While playing for Stewartville High School, he led the state of Minnesota in scoring as a junior and was third in the state in scoring as a senior, finishing as the runner-up for Minnesota Mr. Basketball behind Chet Holmgren.
-Tschetter is the son of Kasey Morlock.
+Will Tschetter (born January 31, 2003) is an American basketball player.
+He most recently played for the Warwick Senators of the NBL1 West in Australia.
+Tschetter played college basketball for the Michigan Wolverines of the Big Ten Conference, where he won an NCAA national championship in 2026.
+While playing for Stewartville High School, he led the state of Minnesota in scoring as a junior and finished as the runner-up for Minnesota Mr. Basketball behind Chet Holmgren as a senior.